 From this area of the site, you can access numerous online tools to assist you with the preparation, delivery, and reporting of your coaching clinics or classes:

-If you are an ASEP-certified instructor who teaches Coaching Principles or Sport First Aid in a clinic setting primarily to high school coaches, sign in here to access the electronic versions (PDFs) of the new Coaching Principles Instructor Guide and Coaching Principles Workbook (previously titled Coaching Principles Classroom Study Guide).
+If you are a certified instructor who teaches Coaching Principles or Sport First Aid in a clinic setting primarily to high school coaches, sign in here to access the electronic versions (PDFs) of the new instructor guides and workbooks (previously titled Classroom Study Guides).

-You will also have the opportunity to access the Successful Coaching, Fourth Edition, text in e-book format.
-The e-book is delivered in Adobe Digital Editions (ADE) format and is viewable on a PC or laptop.
+You will also have the opportunity to access the accompanying course textbooks in e-book format.
+E-books are delivered in Adobe Digital Editions (ADE) format and are viewable on a PC or laptop.

-Feel free to download the materials and familiarize yourself with the content prior to teaching the new course.
+Feel free to download the Coaching Principles and Sport First Aid instructor materials and familiarize yourself with the content prior to teaching the new courses.

 Print versions of the instructor materials - including the classroom DVD - will be shipped to you with your first order for the new classroom course packages.